zenstackhq/zenstack-docs/docs/the-complete-guide/part1/6-data-validation.md

 ### Model-Level Validation

 You can use the model-level `@@validate` attribute to define validation rules that involve multiple fields.
 A set of helper functions are provided for building complex validation expressions.
 You can find the full list of such functions [here](/docs/reference/zmodel-language#model-level-validation-attributes).
-Here are a few usage examples:
+Here's an example:

 ```zmodel
 model User {